 Does all of this snacking leave you a little parched?
 Pick up a variety pack of Hint Kids Water.
 This infused water has zero sugar, sweeteners, preservatives or artificial flavors.
 But it does have one convenient straw to keep the water from spilling all over your seats.

 9. On-the-go snack packs

 Let the kids do some of the legwork and help them pack their own snack packs for the trip.
-Get some inspiration from Gluesticks Blog and use lunch box sandwich containers or other plastic container.
-We love the idea of letting the kiddos pack what they like, as long as there is “at least one fruit, vegetable or cheese in each pack.”
+Get some inspiration from Brandy at Gluesticks and use lunch box sandwich containers or other plastic containers.
+We love the idea of letting the kids pack what they like, as long as there is “at least one fruit, vegetable or cheese in each pack.”

 10. Better bark